What Is Indigestion?

 - nausea (feeling sick to your stomach)

 - bloating (that too-full feeling where your stomach sticks out)

 - burping that you have a hard time controlling

 When to Go to the Doctor

-You may need to be examined, have stomach X-rays or other tests to make sure your indigestion is not the sign of another problem in your digestive tract.
+You may need an exam, and the doctor might do stomach X-rays or other tests to make sure your indigestion is not the sign of another problem in your digestive tract.
 Depending on what the doctor finds, you might need to make changes in your diet or take medicine.

 Be sure to tell your parent right way if you: